National Legionary State: History

 After the National Legionary State was proclaimed in 14 September, the Legion became the ruling party but had to share executive power with the Army.
 The new Legionary regime had a ritual basis based on the cult of the Guard's dead leader (Codreanu) and other Legionary martyrs.
 Exhumation, public burial and rehabilitation of Legionary "martyrs" was retrospectively regarded by Sima as the most important task justifying the Legion's accession to power.
 The exhumation of Codreanu's remains and subsequent reburial (21-23 November) reaffirmed Condreanu's charisma as the foundation of Legionary ideology.
 On the day of Codreanu's reburial, the main Legionary newspaper, Cuvântul (The Word), wrote: "It is the day of the Captain's resurrection.
 He is resurrected, as he promised, according to the Gospel.
 He is resurrected, rising from the grave to present to us Romania itself, buried by this sinful age.".
 A young Emil Cioran in his twenties strongly endorsed Codreanu's cult: "With the exception of Jesus, no other dead being has been so present among the living.
 Has anybody even thought about forgetting him?
 This dead man spread a perfume of eternity over our human dung and brought back the sky over Romania."
-Soon after Codreanu's reburial, however, the Legion committed the Jilava Massacre, killing over 60 former dignitaries.
+Soon after Codreanu's reburial, however, the Legion committed the Massacre, killing over 60 former dignitaries.
 The Legion thus achieved its goals: the old order collapsed under its blows and all of the Legion's enemies were punished.
 The reburial of Codreanu's body took place on 30 November, in attendance was Antonescu, Sima, von Schirach, Bohle and 100,000 Iron Guardists.

 The decree which established the National Legionary regime on 14 September placed Antonescu and Sima on an equal footing.
 On 28 October, Sima accused Antonescu of violating the decree by allowing democratic parties to function.
 He asserted that such political diversity was contrary to the principles of a totalitarian state.
 Sima also wanted to apply Nazi principles to Romania's economy in order to bring all of it under centralized control.
 He addressed a letter to Antonescu in this sense on 16 October, but the latter rejected the idea.
 Relations between Antonescu and the Guard reached breaking point after the Jilava Massacre.
 Despite the mounting tension, the two parties achieved a truce for the moment, which allowed a Legionary to keep the post of Bucharest Police Chief but provided for the public condemnation of the Jilava murders.

 Several antisemitic decrees were enacted by the National Legionary State.
 Jewish-owned rural property was expropriated on 4 October, followed by forests on 17 November, and finally by river transport on 4 December.

-On 10 November 1940, the National Legionary State faced a massive earthquake which destroyed 65,000 homes.
+On 10 November 1940, the National Legionary State faced a massive earthquake (the strongest one recorded in the 20th century in Romania), which destroyed 65,000 homes.